 Rucaparib (brand name-Rubraca) is an FDA-approved treatment for ovarian, fallopian tube, and primary peritoneal (layer of tissue that lines the abdomen) cancers and metastatic prostate cancer that carriers certain gene (BRCA1/2) mutations.

-Rucaparib is in a class of medications called poly (ADP-ribose) polymerase (PARP) inhibitors.
+It is in a class of medications called poly (ADP-ribose) polymerase (PARP) inhibitors.
 It works by killing cancer cells.
-It is FDA-approved for:

 Rucaparib comes as a tablet to take by mouth.
 It is usually taken with or without food twice daily, about 12 hours apart.
 Take rucaparib at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take rucaparib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.